hannakoltuniak/hannakoltuniak/README.md

 Hello!
 I'm Hanna.
-I am a C# delevoper with almost 3 years of experience and a PJATK student :)
+I am a .NET Fullstack delevoper and a PJATK student :)
 If you want to reach me, you can write an email (hanna.koltuniak@gmail.com).